PrestaShop/docs/src/content/1.7/development/webservice/_index.md

 ---
-title: The PrestaShop Webservices
+title: The PrestaShop Webservice API
-menuTitle: Webservice
+menuTitle: Webservice API
 weight: 40
 ---

-# The PrestaShop Webservices
+# The PrestaShop Webservice API

 PrestaShop enables merchants to give third-party tools access to their shop's database through a CRUD API, otherwise called a web service.